 What specific tools, software, and management skills are you using to navigate this crisis?

 Sunoor Kaul: Origo has already introduced many tools, and we are currently working on several solutions that have not been tried in the Indian Agri space earlier.
 For instance, the mobile app-based trade finance platform, TradeFi, offers multiple commodity trading solutions within a single platform.
 It is backed by advanced blockchain technology, which allows provides several advantages to all the agri stakeholders.
-It gives them the option of connecting with Agri stakeholders on a platform, makes quick purchases, procure quality-tested commodities, and offers off balance sheet financing for suppliers, among others.
+It gives them the option of connecting with Agri stakeholders on a platform, making quick purchases, procuring quality-tested commodities, and offering off-balance-sheet financing for suppliers, among others.
 Users will be able to assess commodity transactions, commodity prices, the status of procurement & transportation, etc., making it a transparent alternative to traditional systems.

 Who are your competitors?
 And how do you plan to stay in the game?

 Sunoor Kaul: Our top competitors include top Trade Finance and warehousing companies in India.
 However, we received a head-start over our competition, considering that we were the first in the sector to offer securitized debt instruments.
 We securitized ~INR 5 crores worth Maize from Gulab Bagh, Bihar and raised money from investors who purchased the crop with the guaranteed coupon.
 We were able to securitize other Agri commodities in subsequent months, with only institutional investors.
 We have plans to increase the pace of commodity securitization in 2021 to eventually open the space to retail investors as well.
 Moreover, we have also spearheaded efforts in warehousing, and we are helping clients with solutions for 20+ commodities.